Welcome to the Office of the Superintendent

-Welcome to the 2022-23 school year!
 I hope this letter finds you in good health and spirits, and that you’ve had time in these summer months to sit back, relax, and recharge.
 We’ve had a strong start to our athletics season, and at our first home football game last night, the Panthers brought home their second victory with cheers erupting through the crowd.
 When our marching band crossed the bridge earlier in the evening, a sense of excitement and anticipation filled the atmosphere.
 I couldn’t help but reflect on the momentous beginnings a new school year holds.

 On Tuesday, our hallways and learning spaces will again be filled with the energy, laughter, and enthusiasm of our students.
 Returning from summer break is always filled with feelings of excitement and nervous anticipation.
 Whether you are experiencing it for the first time as a family, or you are returning, these memories will last a lifetime.
 As the new year begins, it is an opportunity to reconnect with our colleagues and peers, as well as form new relationships, start new lessons, and set new tones for the year.

 During the summer months, our team worked hard to diligently support summer activities and prepare for the year ahead.
 I would like to highlight the success of our Extended School Year (ESY) program, summer athletics, and summer music programming, and express my thanks to the students, families and staff who participated.
 We also welcomed several new administrators and existing staff to new roles this summer.
 We have expanded and enhanced our organizational structure.
 This new structure will maximize our ability to support students, staff, and families.
-You can find more details about our new teachers and staff here, as well as an administrative brochure.

 This week, we had a successful opening day for teachers and staff.
 On our first day back, our very own Mr. Henry Pearlberg returned to give the keynote address.
 As I write this letter, I am reminded of his powerful words.
 Who better than Mr. Pearlberg to help staff reflect on their commitment to their craft?
 After 39 years of service, Mr. Pearlberg leaves an indelible legacy that embodies the core values that define our District.
 During his address, he eloquently stated: